wavefrontHQ/docs/pages/doc/trace_data_details.md

 summary: Learn about the format for Wavefront spans, and naming conventions for the RED metrics derived from them.
 ---

-A [trace](tracing_basics.html#wavefront-trace-data) shows you how a particular request propagates from one microservice to the next in a distributed application.
+A [trace](tracing_basics.html#wavefront-trace-data) shows you how a request propagates from one microservice to the next in a distributed application.
 The basic building blocks of a trace are its spans, where each span corresponds to a distinct invocation of an operation that executes as part of the request.

-Spans are the fundamental units of trace data in Wavefront.
+Spans are the fundamental units of trace data.
 This page provides details about the Wavefront format of a span, as well as the RED metrics that Wavefront automatically derives from spans.
 These details are mainly useful for developers who need to perform advanced customization.

 ## Wavefront Span Format